NY's Met Opera, two unions reach tentative deal to avert lockout

 The deadline for contract negotiations with other unionized employees was extended through midnight on Tuesday, Met spokesman Sam Neuman said in a statement.

-The Met, which is the largest performing arts organization in the United States, had said it would lock out its orchestra, chorus, stagehands and other employees if new agreements could not be reached.
+The Met, which is the largest performing arts organisation in the United States, had said it would lock out its orchestra, chorus, stagehands and other employees if new agreements could not be reached.

 The contract negotiations were the most contentious at the Met since a lockout in 1980.